 The EU has embarked on an energy transition to decrease its carbon emissions by 40% below 1990 levels until 2030.
 This entails the decarbonisation of the EU economy, which requires a switch from fossil fuels (especially coal) to cleaner and more sustainable sources of energy such as renewables.
 However, this transition will not come without challenges for territories strongly dependent on coal.
 The shrinkage of the coal industry, as anticipated with the closure of coal fields and the decommissioning of coal fuelled power plants over the next decade, will inevitably create a shockwave for coal intensive regions, to be experienced in the form of severe losses in local employment and income.
-Therefore, the future of these regions should be designed on the foundations of a just transition strategy that will exploit region's competitive advantages and strengths, to diversify the economy and set forward an alternative route geothermal and hydroelectric power.
-Finally, South West Oltenia (Romania) region with GDP per capita almost 20% lower than the national average and ~13200 coal (direct) related jobs at risk might experience a high increase in the number of unemployed persons, which may reach 22%.
-South West Oltenia (Romania) will be one of the EU regions to experience the highest job losses from the shutdown of coal driven activities in absolute numbers.
-Nevertheless, the region thanks to its low unemployment rate (5.48%), and the fact that the share of jobs at risk in economically active population is 1.1%, and despite the significant number of job losses, might experience a low to moderate medium social impact with the possibility to absorb the decline in employment on medium to long term.
+Therefore, the future of these regions should be designed on the foundations of a just transition strategy that will exploit region's competitive advantages and strengths, to diversify the economy and set forward an alternative route for sustainable and inclusive growth away from coal and mineral resources.
+This subsection presents the magnitude of socioeconomic impact from the shutdown of coal driven activities in DeCarb territories.
+The territories that will most probably confront the highest impact are those with high unemployment rates, lower regional GDP per capita, and undiversified economy.